 In some cases, hemifacial spasm is the first symptom of multiple sclerosis or MS. When people have MS, their immune system attacks the central nervous system, which results in a wide variety of symptoms.

-However, this is extremely rare, with scientific studies showing only 1-6 occasions out of several hundred cases in which MS was identified as the cause of a hemifacial spasm.
+However, this is extremely rare, with scientific studies showing only 1 to 6 occasions out of several hundred cases in which MS was identified as the cause of a hemifacial spasm.

 Although it is rare, doctors still need to check for MS as a possible cause when people under age 40 have a hemifacial spasm.